 I’m glad to hear I’ve been useful to you in your studies.
 It must be very interesting and fulfilling work to bring out the best in people and organizations.

-It’s some of my favourite work to do —going into a company with an unmanaged culture and help them find and make the most beneficial use of the natural skills and talents and dispositions of their people.
+It’s some of my favourite work to do —going into a company with an unmanaged culture and then helping them to find and make the most beneficial use of the natural skills and talents and dispositions of their people?
 That never gets tired.
 Good for you.

-If every athletic activity the person engages in is a solo sport then they’re not likely to be the outgoing gregarious type and they’ll probably do better working quietly away on something in their own corner where they’re not bothered.
-Likewise the people who are Captains of the teams they’re on will naturally display leadership qualities based on that life experience.
+If every athletic activity the person engages in is a solo sport, then they’re not likely to be the outgoing gregarious type and they’ll probably do better working quietly away on something in their own corner where they’re not bothered.
+Likewise the people who are Captains of the teams they’re on, will naturally display leadership qualities based on that life experience.

 It’s not hard.
 You simply have to quiet yourself and what remains is the truth.
 Without your personal judgments people are simply as they are.
 So then it’s like being on a river.
-You don’t use the same paddling strategy in the rapids that you use on the flats.
+We don’t use the same paddling strategy in the rapids that we use on the flats.
 Not because one is wrong and the other is right, it’s because one is appropriate and one is not.

 People would do well to better-appreciate the ways in which others can successfully Be.
 Everyone can make contributions to our lives.
 We have to stop wanting people to do what we would do and we have to become open and learn from the way we wouldn’t do it —because the only way we can grow is to take in information that we don’t already have.

 Discover your own wonders.
 And seek them in others too.
 Everyone should stop looking for what they don’t like, or agree with, and instead, start looking for what we don’t understand and then try to understand it.
 Because no matter who we are, or who they are, the best way to work with anyone is to understand them.